 We regard our parents as partners and seek to involve them closely in their children’s education.
 Regular opportunities are provided to meet the child’s teachers and to become actively involved in the life of the school.
 Our recently refurbished parents’ room provides an excellent opportunity to relax, meet other parents and/or participate in one of the wide range of parents’ courses that we provide.

 Parents who choose Holy Trinity Primary School will select a school with an enviable academic record.
 We are committed to developing each child to his or her potential through provision of the Revised Curriculum.
 The school places a strong emphasis on Maths, English and ICT and a rigorous system of monitoring and evaluation has been embedded.
-We value Music highly and have a full time Music teacher.
+We value Music highly.
 Our pupils also receive tuition from the City of Belfast School of Music and are encouraged to perform regularly in public.

 The school provides a wide range of after school clubs, including Camogie, ICT, Cookery, Italian, Play, French, Science, Tin Whistle, Guitar, Football, Hurling, Art, Needlecraft, Drama, Games, Brass, Basketball, Irish, Hip Hop and Homework.
 We provide an annual school concert and Sports Day.

-In addition to our mainstream classes Holy Trinity Primary School has a Nuture Unit, a Centre for children with hearing impairment four units for children with Moderate Learning Difficulties.
+In addition to our mainstream classes Holy Trinity Primary School has a Nuture Unit, a Centre for children with hearing impairment , four LSC Classes (Learning Support Classes) for children with Moderate Learning Difficulties.
 The school is well placed to meet the needs of your child in the modern world.

 Preference will be given to applications submitted to the school on or before the closing date in any year as specified by the Belfast Education and Library Board.